Take Some Time to Explore More of Denmark

 EXTEND YOUR DANISH EXPERIENCE

 You don’t have to go far beyond the Danish capital to see what else this country has on offer.
-See a different side of what Denmark has to offer on one of these five easy day trips outside Copenhagen.
+See a different side of Denmark choosing one of these five easy day trips just outside Copenhagen.
 There is something here for all interests and inclinations.
-Just take your pick.
+Time to take your pick.

 #1 | IMMERSE YOUR SELF IN DANISH HISTORY IN ROSKILDE